Volume 70, Issue 6

 Encouraging progress has been made.
-For more than two months, over 60 leaders from GHS and Palmetto Health have been developing plans to identify process improvements, share best practices, improve efficiencies and achieve savings.
+For more than two months, over 60 leaders from Prisma Health and Palmetto Health have been developing plans to identify process improvements, share best practices, improve efficiencies and achieve savings.
 These elements are critical to fulfilling our promise to improve the health and well-being of the communities we serve.

 Patients are Top Priority